Magnetically assisted spin-resolved electron diffraction: Coherent control of spin population and spatial filtering: Conclusion

 \section{Conclusion}

-A self-consistent Maxwell–Pauli model of spin-resolved electron diffraction from nanogratings has been developed.
+A self-consistent Maxwell-Pauli model of spin-resolved electron diffraction from nanogratings has been developed.
 Image-charge interactions, self-generated magnetic fields, and externally applied magnetic fields are included.
 Quantitative simulations show that the magnetostatic self-field associated with the electron probability current is several orders of magnitude too weak to induce measurable spin mixing.
 Nanogratings therefore act as spin-conserving beam splitters under field-free conditions.

-Controlled spin manipulation is achieved using external magnetic fields without perturbing the diffraction geometry.
-An upstream uniform magnetic field $\mathbf{B}_1$ produces coherent Larmor rotation of the electron spin.
+Coherent spin control is achieved by applying an external magnetic field $\mathbf{B}_1$ before the diffraction grating, which induces Larmor precession of the electron spin.
 The characteristic $\pi$-rotation field $B_\pi$ scales inversely with the interaction length and the electron de Broglie wavelength.
 This scaling demonstrates the high magnetic sensitivity of low-energy electrons, which can be used as a magnetic field sensor.
-For example, if we consider $\mathbf{B_1}$ to change to $\mathbf{B_1}\pm\Delta \mathbf{B_1}$ (where $\Delta \mathbf{B_1}=0.01 \mathbf{B_1}$), then $\chi$ changes by $1\%$, resulting in a change in the spin population by $1\%$.
+For example, if we consider $\mathbf{B_1}$ to change from $\mathbf{B_1}=B_{\pi} \simeq 4.76 \times 10^{-4}\,\mathrm{T}$ to $\mathbf{B_1}\pm\Delta \mathbf{B_1}$ (where $\Delta \mathbf{B_1}=0.01 \mathbf{B_1}$), then $\chi$ changes by $1\%$, resulting in a change in the spin population by $1\%$.
 The sensitivity may be further improved by reducing the value of $B_{\pi}$ through $L_{B1}$.
 A downstream nonuniform magnetic field $\mathbf{B}_2$ imparts a spatially varying Zeeman phase on the diffracted wave.
 Opposite transverse momentum shifts are induced for the two spin components.
 Tunable spatial separation of the spin-resolved diffraction envelopes is thereby obtained.
 Fringe periodicity and spatial coherence are preserved.

 The spin-dependent transverse dynamics are further quantified using spin-resolved Husimi $Q$-function phase-space maps.
 This phase-space analysis shows that $\mathbf{B}_1$ redistributes population between spin components without altering the transverse momentum structure, whereas $\mathbf{B}_2$ produces equal-magnitude and opposite translations of the Husimi distributions along the transverse wave-number axis.
 The invariant phase-space structure provides a direct confirmation that the induced spin-dependent momentum shifts are coherent and consistent with analytic predictions.